 - Molecular and cellular imaging

 - Application of machine learning and artificial intelligence

 - Image analysis and processing

 All studies must contribute original insights into cardiothoracic imaging science and/or technological processes.
 Aspects relating to molecular and cellular imaging, machine learning/artificial intelligence, and image analysis/processing are not restricted to fundamental work, therefore, this section operates in close collaboration with the other sections of Frontiers in Radiology.

-Cardiothoracic Imaging welcomes submissions of the following article types: Brief Research Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review, Specialty Grand Challenge and Systematic Review.
+Cardiothoracic Imaging welcomes submissions of the following article types: Brief Research Report, Case Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review and Systematic Review.

 All manuscripts must be submitted directly to the section Cardiothoracic Imaging, where they are peer-reviewed by the Associate and Review Editors of the specialty section.

 CH – 1005 Lausanne

 Fax +41 (0)21 510 17 01

 For all queries regarding manuscripts in Review and potential conflicts of interest, please contact firstname.lastname@example.org